2012 Senegalese presidential election

 Presidential elections were held in Senegal on 26 February 2012, amidst controversy over the constitutional validity of a third term for incumbent president Abdoulaye Wade.
 In the runoff on 25 March, Macky Sall defeated the incumbent president.
 The 2015 documentary film Incorruptible chronicles both campaigns as well as the youth movement Y'en a Marre, which led protests against Wade's administration.

 Background

+In July 2008, the National Assembly approved a constitutional amendment increasing the length of the presidential term to seven years, as it was prior to the adoption of the 2001 constitution.
+This extension didn't apply to Abdoulaye Wade's 2007–2012 term, but Minister of Justice Madické Niang stressed on this occasion that Wade could potentially run for re-election in 2012 if he was still healthy.

 The 26 February 2012 date for the election was decreed by President of Senegal Abdoulaye Wade on 23 November 2010.
 President Wade indicated that he would stand for his third term, set at seven years by the constitution.
 While the 2001 constitution limits a President to two terms, Wade argued that his 2000 election to his first seven-year term falls under the previous constitution, which did not provide for term limits.

 2010–2011 protests and violence

 In April 2010, Wade came under fire for unveiling the African Renaissance Monument, a monument that was deemed too expensive.
 It was also criticised by religious leaders for the immodest attire of the women in the monument.
 While there was domestic criticism, the United States' Jesse Jackson and Malawian President Bingu wa Mutharika praised Wade's representation of Africa.
 Similarly, North Korea, who contributed to the construction of the monument in exchange for a tract of land, congratulated Wade.

 In December 2010, Senegalese troops engaged and repulsed 100 MFDC rebels after they attacked Bignona, Casamance.
 In February 2011, the Senegalese government cut ties with Iran, later alleging that forensic analysis of bullets obtained from rebels revealed that the Iranian government had supplied them.

 On 18 February 2011, Oumar Bocoum, a soldier, used gasoline to set himself on fire outside the presidential palace in Dakar, following a pattern of protest used throughout the Middle East.

 In June, after violent protests, Wade dropped plans for two constitutional changes: lowering the percentage of votes required for a first-round victory from 50% to 25% and creating the position of vice-president, also to be elected.
 Critics feared that Wade would use this to ensure his re-election against a split opposition, and to make his son vice-president.
 In response to a protest planned for 23 July, a ban on protesting in Dakar was laid down on 21 July 2011; the protesters in response moved the planned protest outside the city.